Atul22/innovaccer-task/README.md

 1. A login view (form)
 2. A private view (visible to logged-in users only)

-It uses React.js on the client side and Node.js on the server side.
+It uses React.js and Redux on the client side and Node.js on the server side.
-We expose an API endpoint using express framework for login actions.
-Client makes a call to the api endpoint.

 ## INSTALLATION: